BengalCatBalu/BengalCatBalu/README.md

 Started learning web3 security in the spring of 2024.

-Participate in public audits since August 2024
+Full-time in audits since September 2024

 ---